dcernst/dcernst.github.io/teaching/mat232f19/syllabus.md

 </blockquote>

 ### Rules of the Game ###
 Reviewing material from previous courses and looking up definitions and theorems/facts you may have forgotten is fair game.
 However, when it comes to completing assignments for this course, you should *not* look to resources outside the context of this course for help.
 That is, you should not be consulting the web, other texts, other faculty, or students outside of our course in an attempt to find solutions to the problems you are assigned.
-On the other hand, you may use each other, the textbook, me, and your own intuition.
+On the other hand, you may use each other, the course notes, me, and your own intuition.
 If you feel you need additional resources, please come talk to me and we will come up with an appropriate plan of action.
 Please read NAU's [Academic Integrity Policy](https://www5.nau.edu/policies/Client/Details/828?whoIsLooking=Students&pertainsTo=All&sortDirection=Ascending&page=1).

 ### Quizzes and Final Exam ###
 We will have 7 quizzes this semester.
 Tentatively, the quizzes are scheduled for the following Mondays: